ZINCTRON/Demon-Overlord/README.md

 `python run.py --dev`

+if you don't want the steam service to process the data, which can take quite long, you can use the `--no-steam` flag

 ### FOR DEPLOYMENT

 If you're trying to do this and you're reading this, you're doing something very wrong.
 Don't do it.
 This is a mode reserved exclusively for running it on the server and it uses a different token.